swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-52-label-new-data-with-label-studio.md

 !!! info

     Label Studio provides a lot of information such as the date and annotation author.
-This allows to have multiple annotations for the same data, which is a must for larger datasets as it helps to reduce bias.
+This allows having multiple annotations for the same data, which is a must for larger datasets as it helps to reduce bias.

 Note that you can also import additional data and export the labels.